chaarlee/skills-sw-test-china-2025/README.md

 This API can be used to:
 - Manage a list of poker players using standard **CRUD operations**
+- Retrieve basic statistics, such as the number of players per country
 - Evaluate a single player’s best hand based on their private cards and the community board
-- Compare two players’ hands and determine the winner
-- Retrieve basic statistics, such as the number of players per country
 - Validate complex game rules, including edge cases involving hand structure and card usage rules (especially in Omaha)

 ### 🔐 Authentication Requirements